Eyre Coote (British Army officer, born 1762): Early career

+Deployments in Europe

 As Coote held the Dover post he was appointed to command the troops employed in the expedition which had been planned by Sir Home Popham to cut the sluices at Ostend, and thus flood that part of the Netherlands which was then in the possession of the French.
 The troops were only thirteen hundred in number, and were successfully disembarked and cut the sluices as proposed on 18 May.
 A high wind off the land then sprang up, and the ships could not come in to take the troops off.
 French troops were hurried up, and the small English force was completely hemmed in, and after a desperate resistance, in which he lost six officers and 109 men killed and wounded, Coote, who was himself severely wounded, was forced to surrender.
 He was soon exchanged, and then returned to his command at Dover, but was summoned from it in 1799 to command a division in the Anglo-Russian invasion of Holland.

 Coote's and Don's division formed Sir James Pulteney's column in the fierce battle of Bergen, but the successes of Pulteney's and Abercromby's columns could not make up for the failure of the rest, and Frederick, Duke of York had to sign the Convention of Alkmaar.

 In 1800, Coote was appointed to command a brigade in the Mediterranean, and bore his part in the disembarkation of Sir Ralph Abercromby in Egypt and in the battles there of 8, 13, and 21 March.
 When Sir John Hutchinson, who succeeded Sir Ralph Abercromby, commenced his march to Cairo, Coote was left in command before Alexandria, and conducted the blockade of that city from April to August 1801.
 Coote appears as one of the Heroes of the Egypt Campaign in a commemorative engraving of 1802.